Premenstrual Dysphoric Disorder (PMDD)

-Clinical evaluation should include a comprehensive review of the patient's symptoms and medical history, a physical exam, a gynecologic exam, and basic laboratory tests (such as a complete blood count, electrolytes, liver and kidney profile, and thyroid function tests).
+Clinical evaluation should include a comprehensive review of the patient's symptoms and medical history, a physical exam, a gynecologic exam, and basic laboratory tests as needed.

-Psychiatric evaluation should focus on symptoms of depression, seasonal variation of depression, alcohol and drug use, early victimization and trauma, family history of affective disorder (a group of disorders characterized by a disturbance of mood, accompanied by a manic and depressive syndrome), alcoholism, and current situational stresses.
+Psychiatric evaluation should focus on symptoms of depression, seasonal variation of depression (looking for worsening in the winter), alcohol and drug use, early victimization and trauma, family history of affective disorder (a group of disorders characterized by a disturbance of mood), alcoholism, and current situational stresses.

 How is PMDD treated?

-Many women gain relief from the symptoms of PMDD with education and lifestyle changes, including exercise, vitamins, and a caffeine-free diet.
+Many women gain relief from the symptoms of PMDD with education and lifestyle changes including exercise, vitamins, and a caffeine-free diet.
 Medications, including anti-depressants like selective serotonin reuptake inhibitors (SSRIs), may be used to treat the emotional symptoms of PMDD.
+Hormonal contraceptives may help, though it is important to be patient until a right fit for the woman’s body chemistry can be found.
+The optimal hormonal option/method can vary between each person.
+The FDA has approved the birth control pill Yaz® for the treatment of PMDD.
+However, other oral contraceptives may also help a woman with PMDD.
 In addition, individual and group counseling, and stress management can be beneficial in helping a woman cope with PMDD.
-The FDA has now approved the use of Yaz®, an oral contraceptive pill for the treatment of PMDD.

 Can't find the health information you’re looking for?